 Introduction

 Project Risk management process includes conducting risk management planning, identification, analysis, response planning and control.
-The objective is to detect threads and decrease its likelihood and impact by proper treatment as well as collect lessons learned from risks occurrence to better manage the project.
+The objective is to detect threads and decrease their likelihood and impact by proper treatment as well as to collect lessons learned from risks occurrence to facilitate continuous learning of project management team.

 Benefits of a risk management include: